mindset-dojo/mindset-dojo.github.io/_forms/tone.md

 ### Introduction of Meta Compass

-Through using a [Three Question Reflection](../three-question-reflection/), Meta Compass is a powerful and simple way to read the tone of a conversation.
+Using a [Three Question Reflection](../three-question-reflection/), Meta Compass is a powerful and simple way to read the tone of a conversation.

 ### How to use Meta Compass